Sylvexia/personal_research/10-29 Slide.md

 			- The channel is on index 1 dimension (0-indexed).
 				- `tensor<2x"3"x4>`
 			- scale is `(3, 4, 5)` and zero point is `(1, 2, 3)`
+---
+# How to quantize?
+- Main concept of LLVM quant dialect: Types, Operations, Passes
 	- Operations:
 		- `qcast`: Convert a floating-point value to a quantized type
 			- `%result = quant.qcast %input : tensor<?xf32> to tensor<?x!quant.uniform<i8:f32, 2.0>>`